Ensono/amido.github.io/docs/workloads/frontend/state-management.md

 [Ducks](https://github.com/erikras/ducks-modular-redux) pattern is used to simplify the creation and managing the boilerplate associated with reducers, action creators bundles with sagas.
-With Ducks pattern, rather than splitting up all related code, I can package it into redux modules.
+With Ducks pattern, rather than splitting up all related code, It can be packaged into redux modules.
 This gives us clarity about which piece of Redux is handling which functionality.

 ## Usage